verrazzano/docs/content/en/docs/uninstall/backup/restore.md

    - Cluster-scoped resources
    - Namespace resources

-3. Wait for all the Rancher pods to be in `RUNNING` state.
+3. Wait for all the Rancher pods to be in the `RUNNING` state.

    ```shell